SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 ## Bus Topology

-- There is a main cable and all the devices are connecred to main cable through drop lines.
+- There is a main cable and all the devices are connected to main cable through drop lines.

-- When a sender sends a message , all other computers can hear it , but onlt the receiver accepts it (verifying the **mac address** attached with the data frame) and others reject it.
+- When a sender sends a message, all other computers can hear it, but only the receiver accepts it (verifying the **mac address** attached with the data frame) and others reject it.

 ![Bus Topology](imgs/BusTopology.png)

-### Carrier Sense Multiple Access With Collision Detection
+### CSMA/CD (Carrier Sense Multiple Access With Collision Detection)

-It's a network Protocal.
+It's a network Protocol.
 It helps hosts to decide when to send packets and how to detect collisions if they occur.(MAC method)

 **For example,** two devices can send packets at the same time.
 This cause a collision.
 CSMA/CD enables devices to sense the wire to ensure that no other devices is currently transmitting packets.